aegnx/ramsay/README.md

 sudo cp /home/aegnx/Downloads/ramsay /usr/bin/ramsay
 ```
 and also for exe files you just have to run it using cmd or powershell, windows terminal is optional but a font is necessary

-for the best experience use konsole (kde's terminal emulator on linux or freebsd) and disable the "Use unicode Braille characters contained in font" in:

-menu>settings>configure konsole>profile>[profile name]>edit>appearance>color scheme & font

 ## building and using it with the dockerfile